qlik-oss/qsVariable/README.md

 You can have an expression to define the available values in a dropdown or buttons.

+# Getting started

+## Installation
+1. Download the extension zip, `qlik-variable-input.zip`, from the latest release (https://github.com/qlik-oss/qsVariable/releases/latest)
+2. Install the extension:
+    a. **Qlik Sense Desktop**: unzip to a directory under [My Documents]/Qlik/Sense/Extensions.
+    b. **Qlik Sense Server**: import the zip file in the QMC.

+## New in version 6.0
+Bugfixes and removed styling alternatives.

 ## News in version 5.2
 The property 'Thin Header' will make sure that if you do not have a title or subtitle the header will be very thin, to avoid buttons getting cut off.